Quantula striata

 Quantula striata, also known as Dyakia striata, is a species of medium-sized, air-breathing, tropical land snail.
-It is a terrestrial, pulmonate, gastropod mollusk in the family Dyakiidae.
+It is a terrestrial, pulmonate, gastropod mollusc in the family Dyakiidae.
 This species appears to be unique among terrestrial gastropods in that it is bioluminescent: Its eggs glow in the dark, and juveniles and most adults give off flashes of green light.
-It is the only species in the genus Quantula.

 Distribution

 This species occurs in Singapore, Malaysia, Cambodia, the Philippines, Fiji, and some islands in the Rhio Archipelago.

 Shell description

 The shell of this species is dextral (right-handed) in coiling.
 The shell of an adult snail is 16–27 mm in width.
 The umbilicus is narrow.
 The color of the shell is brown, shading to white underneath.

 Anatomy

 The length of the body is up to 5–6 cm.
 The dorsal part of the head and foot is dark brown in color.
 The ventral parts are creamy white in color.
 The eye tentacles are long, and the eye spots are large.